All Episodes

 Anyway.

-Anyway, she did what with the way these things happen is that she's got she got a bunch of writers and they they have meetings, and if it won't be a good topic, and the writers write these things forward, and she goes on and I I I guess I don't even know what they I don't know if if she recorded their video on her website or if they're just if are they video or are they just well, yeah, because we got the audio.
+Anyway, the way these things happen is that she's got a bunch of writers and they have meetings and they figure what would be a good topic and the writers write these things for it, and she goes on and I get, I don't even know what they.

-Yeah, yeah, they are video.
+Yeah, they are video.

 So CBS has fired the producer that did this, but they're not naming him.